GetStream/stream-chat-java/CONTRIBUTING.md

 - The code should be formatted using Google formatter.
 - All attributes, parameters and return values should be annotated with either `@Nullable` or `@NotNull`
 - New implementations should follow the same principles as the existing ones (see how to section below)
+- In Models, collections of submodel should be List (other collections and arrays are not supported by RequestObjectBuilder)

 ## How to
 ### Enable logging